About

 • 1.5 lbs overripe strawberries cut into chunks

-• 1.25 cups of granulated white sugar
+• 1.25 cups granulated white sugar

 • 1 leftover vanilla pod